drudge/homebridge-tidbyt/README.md

 So far the integration is fairly limited.
 The device will show up on your network as a Lightbulb.
 You can adjust the brightness from 1-100%.

-> Note: Due to Tidbyt API limitations it is not possible to turn the screen completely off at this time.

-You can see it in action here:

 ![](images/home_1.png)&nbsp;
 ![](images/home_2.png)&nbsp;
 ![](images/home_3.png)

+> **Note:** Due to Tidbyt API limitations it is not possible to turn the screen completely off at this time.
+I will add support for turning the device on/off as soon as it is possible to do so.
 ### Custom Apps

-The most interesting feature of the plugin is Custom Apps.

-Custom Apps allow you to configure your very own applets using Pixlet scripts.
-You can schedule your applets to update and push to all of your devices at the same time.
+Using Custom Apps, you can configure your very own applets using Pixlet scripts.

+You can schedule your applets to update and push to all of your devices at the same time to keep them updated.

 Here is what it looks like to configure the [Twitter Followers](https://github.com/drudge/tidbyt-twitter) pixlet that I created last week: